TiesSchalij/HeuristicImprovementKP/README.md

 - Specify whether you want to save the used BPP instances.
 - Specify which heuristics you wish to use for the subroutine.
   The heuristic for "improved" must match the filename as in line 131.
-  In Case Gurobi is unavailable, in line 70 of 'BPP_CG_solver.m' change 's.GurobiSolve(0,inf,0,subsol)' to 's.BPsolve' to use Matlab's built-in solver.
+  In Case Gurobi is unavailable, in line 70 of `BPP_CG_solver.m` change `s.GurobiSolve(0,inf,0,subsol)` to `s.BPsolve` to use Matlab's built-in solver.
 Note that different optimal solutions may be returned, which will affect the total solving trajectory.

 A summary of results is printed at the end of the program.